-Wearing appropriate eyelash extensions does not influence the growth cycle of the natural lashes.
+This insures your eyelash extensions do not influence the growth cycle of natural lashes.

-3 Improper Applications That Will Damage Your Natural Lashes
+3 Examples That Will Ruin Your Natural Lashes

 The 3 most frequent mistakes an eyelash technician can do that cause damage to your natural lashes are:

-If the extension is too heavy, it will stress the natural lash on which it is attached.
+If the extension is too heavy, it will stress the natural lash to which it is attached.
 This could eventually lead to premature shedding and natural lash loss.

 2- Stickies: A sticky is when two or more lashes and/or extensions are glued together.
-Stickies are a very common culprit amongst less experienced lash artists and a frequent cause for damaged lashes.
+Stickies are a very common culprit amongst less experienced lash artists and a frequent cause of damaged lashes.

 Here is what happens when you have stickies.

-First, you obviously have a cluster of lashes and extensions glued together.
-Not only is it not very aesthetically pleasing, it is also very bad for your natural lashes.
+First, you have a cluster of lashes and extensions glued together.
+Not only is it not very aesthetically pleasing, but it is also very bad for your natural lashes.

 Pulling out natural lashes prematurely can affect and/or damage the hair follicle.
 Eyelash techs who have too many stickies will find their clients’ lashes very damaged over time.